dash4k/tugas-akhir-strukdat/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To use the Contact App, simply follow the instruction written your terminal window.
+To use the program, simply follow the instruction written your terminal window.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>